 With our ample resources, our firm will seek to investigate the ownership of the animal, any behavioral issues with the animal, reports of previous attacks, and any other relevant information.

-What To Do After a Dog Bite Occurs
+What To Do After a Dog Bite Occurs in Michigan

 Dogs can attack for any number of reasons.
 Whether a dog is feeling threatened and scared or simply aggressive, finding the right response to a hostile animal in the heat of the moment can be extremely difficult.